JaimeenMakavana/project-management-system/PROJECT_STRUCTURE.md

 1. Follow **SETUP_GUIDE.md** for step-by-step setup
 2. Reference **API_DOCUMENTATION.md** for GraphQL schema
 3. Review **TECHNICAL_SUMMARY.md** for architecture decisions
-4. Start implementing features following the established patterns
+4. Extend or customize features following the established patterns

-All placeholder files contain appropriate comments and minimal scaffolding code to get you started without writing full implementations.
+All core features are fully implemented; the existing structure, patterns, and examples provide a solid foundation for further extension without needing to build boilerplate from scratch.